 Interest on bank loans and the Related Party Loan is paid quarterly until the respective loans are fully settled.
-Interest expense recognized for the years ended December 31, 2021, 2020 and 2019 amounted to \$29,263, \$18,309 and \$15,155, respectively, among which, \$1,054, \$338 and \$4,857 was capitalized, respectively.
+Interest expense recognized for the years ended December 31, 2022, 2021 and 2020 amounted to \$21,699, \$29,263 and \$18,309, respectively, among which, \$2,594, \$1,054 and \$338 was capitalized, respectively.

-14. Product Revenue
+15. Product Revenue

-The Company's product revenue is primarily derived from the sale of its internally developed products BRUKINSA® in the United States and China, and tislelizumab and pamiparib in China; REVLIMID® and VIDAZA® in China under a license from BMS; and XGEVA® and BLINCYTO® in China under a license from Amgen.
+The Company's product revenue is primarily derived from the sale of its internally developed products BRUKINSA in the United States and China, and tislelizumab and pamiparib in China; REVLIMID® and VIDAZA® in China under a license from BMS; XGEVA, BLINCYTO and KYPROLIS in China under a license from Amgen; and POBEVCY in China under a license from Bio-Thera.

-The table below presents the Company's net product sales for the years ended December 31, 2021, 2020 and 2019.
+The table below presents the Company's net product sales for the years ended December 31, 2022, 2021 and 2020.